testpossessed/ng-schematics/README.md

 # Ng Schematics

 ## NgRx - Isolated Store Pattern
 I have been working with Angular for a long time and adopted NgRx pretty early too.
 I didn't have a problem with all the boiler plate as many did, I like explicit so NgRx being so explicit suited my style.
 However it was never clear what was considered best practice.
-While learning NgRx I came across several different styles and for a while adopted the one I felt least uncomfortable with.
+While learning NgRx I came across several different styles and for a while adopted the one I felt least uncomfortable with and the most strongly typed.
 Periodically I would google NgRx Best Practices and eventually came across two blog posts.
 [NgRx - Best Practices for Enterprise Applications](https://itnext.io/ngrx-best-practices-for-enterprise-angular-applications-6f00bcdf36d7) by Wes Grimes and [The sandbox pattern](https://blog.strongbrew.io/A-scalable-angular-architecture-part2/) by Brecht Billiet.
-Individually they didn't quite do it for me, but in my head a pattern combining elements from them both formed very quickly and I applied it to a personal project I was just getting started on.
+Individually they didn't quite do it for me, but in my head a pattern combining elements from them both while being strongly typed as much as possible formed very quickly and I applied it to a personal project I was just getting started on.
 The first name that came to mind for the patter was Isolated Store, which seemed appropriate and not wanting to waste too much time on a name I decided to go with it (I am open to suggestions for a more appropriate name).

-Initialy I thought of creating a public seed project that was generated with the Angular CLI and applied the Isolated Store pattern.
+Initialy I thought of creating a public seed project that was generated with the Angular CLI and the Isolated Store pattern implemented.
 Whilst a seed projet gets you started on a new Isolated Store project, it doesn't really help when you want to apply the pattern to an existing project.
-Also in any project there is still quite a bit of manual work to do to add apply the pattern to new feature modules, so I decided to create and publish an *npm* package with Angular Schematics that make it easy to implement the Isolated Store pattern in any Angular project.
+Also in any project there is still quite a bit of manual work to do to apply the pattern to new feature modules, so I decided to create and publish an *npm* package with Angular Schematics that make it easy to implement the Isolated Store pattern in any Angular project.

 ### Pattern Basics
 The basic principles of the Isolated Store pattern: